CDRT/docs/bios/settings/thinkpad/internaldeviceaccess.md

 <details><summary>Bottom Cover Tamper Detection</summary>

-One of 2 possible states:
+One of 2 Possible options:

 1. On – enables the tamper detection.
 If detected, Supervisor Password is required to boot the system.
 2.	**Off** – disables the tamper detection.
 Default.